Health Literacy Program

 Health Care Improvement Foundation.
 It works with Thomas Jefferson University to provide trainings across the commonwealth for health care providers and patient peer educators.
 To date, it has:

 - Assisted participating healthcare organizations make changes to staff and patient education practices, their websites, signage, and internal policies to better address health literacy.
+This year alone they assisted with 179 activities.

 Counties in yellow have hosted health literacy trainings